 WHERE STATE_ID BETWEEN 10 AND 20;

-In this query, we retrieve records of the STATE_NAME and the STATE_POPULATION column from the STATES_OF_USA table using the WHERE condition.
+In this query, we retrieve records from the STATE_NAME and STATE_POPULATION columns of the STATES_OF_USA table using the WHERE condition.
 In the WHERE condition, we select records from the STATE_ID column between 10 and 20 using the BETWEEN condition.

 If the BETWEEN condition in the WHERE condition is TRUE, the SELECT statement will collect data from the STATES_OF_USA table for both fields STATE_NAME and STATE_POPULATION.